egibar/car-pooling-challenge/README.md

  a service (in this case the webapp container) to depend on another service (the mysql container).

 I misread the instructions and didn't use Merge Requests at the begining but I did use them with appropriate comments during most of the development.
+I have merged my feature branches into the `develop` branch to keep the master branch with original instructions available most of the time.
+And I finally merged `develop` into `master` at the end.

 The tests use a h2 memory database.